pablocarreraflorez/notes/README.md

 # notes
 Some notes in various topic in PDF format:
-- Machine Learning: fundamentals of a Machine Learning pipeline and basic models of Supervised Learning and Unsupervised Learning.
+- __Machine Learning__: fundamentals of a Machine Learning pipeline and basic models of Supervised Learning and Unsupervised Learning.
-- Machine Learning II: advanced topics of Machine Learning such as Deep Learning, Reinforcement Learning..
+- __Machine Learning II__: advanced topics of Machine Learning such as Deep Learning, Reinforcement Learning..